askn37/jtag2updi/README.md

 - EEPROM can also be written in bulk with the same page granularity as FLASH, resulting in faster processing.
 -USERROW can be written using the same command code as EEPROM.
 (However, you should use a specially prepared method.)
 - FUSE memory has special dedicated write commands.
 After writing directly to the DATA and ADDR registers, he writes a dedicated command to CTRLA.
+- There is no SPM instruction in the AVR instruction set.
+Equivalent to NOP instead of undefined.
+On the other hand, since there is an LPM instruction, he can read the FLASH area relative to the start address of the code area.

 #### NVMCTRL version 2